Get a Demo of HR DataHub's platform

 To make a long story short, your organisation won’t be top of mind for candidates and your own employees if you’re always reacting to the market with an 8-month delay.

-• You risk losing top employees to the competition if your salary grid isn’t aligned with the actual market situation.
+• You risk losing top employees to the competition if your base salary grid isn’t aligned with the actual market situation.

 Maintaining the gender pay gap

-This system also plays in favour of the Pay Gender Gap.
 On top of the yearly review, research shows that men are more likely to ask for a salary raise

-Pay Tracker Live is proving particularly useful when in the middle of a perfect storm like now.
+HR DataHub is proving particularly useful when in the middle of a perfect storm like now.

 1. See real pay data.
 Now.